Kissflow vs. ProcessMaker

 ProcessMaker uses BPMN 2.0 notation which is a standard way that BPM professionals discuss and diagram processes.
 This is a great if you already are familiar with BPMN 2.0 or you just love to learn very technical ways to represent things.

-For example, here’s an employee onboarding process made with BPMN 2.0:
+For example, here’s how a sample process made with BPMN 2.0 looks like: